 What is 'More than just words'?

 ‘More than just words’ is the Welsh Government’s Strategic Framework for the Welsh Language in Health and Social Care.
-Its aim is

 The Welsh Government’s has pinpointed four priority groups where Welsh language services are especially important.
 These are: